MercedEnergy/Soldering/README.md

 # SolderingTeam
-The goal of the soldering team is to gain experience by soldering elctronics and learning soldering methods and best practices.
+The goal of the soldering team is to gain experience in soldering electronics, learning soldering methods and best practices.
 ## Safety
-Knowledge and understanding of safety.
+Understanding of safety requirements and safety tools.
 ## Education
 Able to explain concepts and terminology to others.
 ## Objective